adrianchifor/pycq/README.md

 # pycq
-Simple distributed FIFO queue for CockroachDB/PostgreSQL in Python.
+Simple distributed FIFO queue for Python using CockroachDB/PostgreSQL.

 Exactly-once processing of messages.
 Holds all queues in a single table.
 Supports [psycopg2](https://pypi.org/project/psycopg2/) driver.